A numerical approach to the non-uniqueness problem of cosmic ray two-fluid equations at shocks: Discussion

 \section{Discussion}

-In previous sections we have shown that the numerical solution of the two-fluid equations depends on the choice of discretization of the coupling term and the results become identical only when the post-shock CR pressure is set using a parameter $w_{\rm cr}$ (Fig. \ref{fig:sodcr1zoom}).
-In section \ref{subsec:closure} we discuss various closure models for the post-shock thermal and CR pressures.
-In a physically motivated two-fluid model, CRs must be injected at shocks and the identification of shocked zones becomes critical.
-We discuss this in section \ref{subsec:shockdetect}.
-In section \ref{subsec:broad} we discuss broader implications of our work.
+The results from the previous section have shown that the numerical solution of the two-fluid equations depends on the discretization of the coupling term and that the results become insensitive to the choice of the method only when the post-shock CR pressure is fixed by the parameter $w_{\rm cr}$ (Fig. \ref{fig:sodcr1zoom}), which provides a possible closure to the problem discussed in section \ref{subsec:closure}.
+Below we further discuss to what extent the CR diffusion term that we have neglected until now can affect our conclusions, and also present the limitations and broader implications of this work.